 Advocacy – We work on behalf of individuals in certain circumstances.
 This may be to help a LGBT+ asylum seeker prove who they are and to attend a Home Office hearing / appeal.
 Or it may be to help an individual access a specific service.

-The majority of our work is provided through weekly coffee groups on Saturday for all LGBT+.
+The majority of our work is provided through weekly coffee groups for all LGBT+ communities.

 - first Saturday (starts September) from 3pm – 5pm at Costa Coffee, 136-166 Above Bar St, Southampton (by Guildhall Place) – we meet upstairs